Add a riot of colour and texture to your walls this season with Holly Farrow’s weaving. Plus, make your own loom.

 Hammer all the tacks in place along one side and then repeat on the other side.
 Now your loom is ready to warp.

 Tie a loop in the end of the warp thread and loop it onto the first tack.
 Pull the other end of the thread down and wrap it under the first tack on the opposite side.
 Bring the thread back up and over the next tack at the top of the loom.
 Keep repeating this until you reach the last tack and tie off.
 Now get weaving.

 We hope you’ve enjoyed learning how to weave!
 Make a few and give them out as gifts.
-Now you’ve mastered the art of weaving why not learn how to make a tassel wall hanging?
+Now you’ve mastered the art of weaving why not learn how to make a tassel wall hanging and some weaving bookmarks?
 You can never have too much home decor.